AdobeDocs/certification.en/help/certifications/aa/aa-p-developer.md

 Section 3: Analytics implementation and configuration (30%)

-* Identify the steps to deploy Adobe Analytics Code
+* Identify the steps to deploy [!DNL Adobe Analytics] Code
 * Identify functions of minimal deployment code for Analytics tracking
-* Identify the steps to configure various components within Adobe Analytics UI
+* Identify the steps to configure various components within [!DNL Adobe Analytics] UI
-* Identify functions of Adobe Analytics report suite and variable settings
+* Identify functions of [!DNL Adobe Analytics] report suite and variable settings
 * Identify the characteristics of a data layer and data layer values
 * Identify App Measurement functions for tracking features such as link tracking and e-commerce tracking